rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-03-DOCM-Web-Protection-and-Detection/README.md

 ## 🎯 Objective

-The objective of this investigation was to understand how Sophos handles a DOCM test file accessed through a web-based source and how the resulting activity is detected and represented within Sophos Central.
+The objective of this investigation was to understand how Sophos handles a DOCM test file accessed through a web-based source and how the resulting activity is detected and investigated through Sophos Central.

-The investigation focused on Sophos Web Protection, endpoint threat detection, endpoint telemetry, and process lineage to understand how multiple protection and investigation capabilities responded to the same controlled security test.
+The investigation focused on:

+- Sophos Web Protection
+- Endpoint detection and telemetry
+- Process Lineage
+- Detection and investigation context
+- Remediation of the detected activity

-The goal was not simply to confirm that Sophos blocked or detected the test content, but to understand how Sophos layered its protection mechanisms and what investigation context was available to an analyst.
+The goal was not simply to confirm that Sophos blocked or detected the test file, but to understand how the available security controls contributed to the investigation and what evidence was available to an analyst.

 ---